tkr22777/teaching-cs-630/week_06/06_self_join.md

 - Shows different semesters when applicable
 - CS101 had 3 students, producing 3 pairs (1-2, 1-3, 2-3)

-## Use Case 3: Comparing Rows Within Same Table
+## Comparing Rows Within Same Table

-### Example 6: Find Courses with Similar Enrollments
+### Example: Find Courses with Similar Enrollments

 **Query:** Find pairs of courses with similar enrollment counts (within 1 of each other).